 “What are the two you’re considering?”
 I asked.

-“Why don’t you try to guess which two I’m thinking of?”
-If I didn’t have a good response, my game was over.
+“Why don’t you try to guess which two I’m thinking of guessing?”
+My father teased.

 “No, that’s ok.
 I don’t need to know your guesses.
 I’ll just keep my decision to myself.”
+I retorted.

 “You win,” my father laughed.
 “Well, if I had to pick, I guess I would say…Ardua.”

 I was surprised.
-My dad was usually pretty terrible at this game, but not this time.
+My dad was usually terrible at this game, but not this time.
 Today was just filled with a bunch of unusual happenings.
 “Atticus, did Margret access my information and give it to daddy?”

 “It does not appear so,” Atticus replied.